tinacms/tina.io/content/blog/tina-is-in-beta.md

 ### Better Documentation

-The documentation at Tina has been something that we wanted to improve as much as possible, we found people were unsure of Tina concepts because we did not clearly explain them in the documentation.
+The documentation at Tina has been something that we wanted to improve as much as possible, we found people were unsure of Tina's concepts because we did not clearly explain them in the documentation.
 We spent time crafting documentation that gives a developer of any experience a better understanding of each part of Tina, how they work together and how to accomplish specific tasks.

-We also moved and created new navigation menus to better convey the intent of a piece of documentation, for example if you were looking for the Next.js APIs we have a section for that.
+We also moved and created new navigation menus to better convey the intent of a piece of documentation, for example, if you were looking for the Next.js APIs we have a section for that.

 ### Tina init

-Tina init is my favourite addition to the Tina experience.
+Tina init is my favorite addition to the Tina experience.
 A single command can bootstrap Tina on a Next.js application and do all the heavy lifting for you.
 The team spent quite a bit of time working on this, and refining it, to get it just right.
 With the command `npx @tinacms/cli init` we will do the following:

 1. Install all dependencies to your application
 2. Add the Tina commands to your package.json (`tina-dev`, `tina-build`, `tina-start`)
 3. Wrap your `app.js` / `app.tsx` in our `TinaEditProvider`
 4. Create demo data that you can test Tina out with.
 5. Create an admin route to allow people to edit, and a way to exit.
-6. Create a schema file ready for you to shape your own content
+6. Create a schema file ready for you to shape your content

 This allows you to move quickly and experience Tina without having to write any code.
 Then when you are ready you can easily extend it to use parts of your existing site.